How to send email from a specified range of cells in Excel?

 Application.ScreenUpdating = True

-xEmailBody = "Hi" & vbLf & vbLf & " body of message you want to add" & vbLf & vbLf & xEmailBody & vbNewLine as you need. - 2).
-Please specify your email recipient and subject in this line within the code:
+- 1).You can customize the content and greeting in the line xEmailBody = "Hi" & vbLf & vbLf & " body of message you want to add" & vbLf & vbLf & xEmailBody & vbNewLine as needed.
+For example, you may wish to add a specific message or instructions before the Excel data.

 Send email from a specified range of cells with an amazing tool